-“Its an Ocotpus like creature that comes near the facility.
+“Its a tentacled creature that comes near the facility.
 It’s been corrupted by the Kardons evil like those Ishica creatures.
-Its managed to grab a few of the scientists who’ve been unlucky, but most of the time they’re able to scare it away.
+The Demon’s managed to grab a few of the scientists who’ve been unlucky, but most of the time We’re able to scare it away.
 I wouldn’t worry about it.”

-The Rysteans always had a certain artistic flair as a species which had helped to sustain them through their dark days at the hands of the Kardons.
+The Rysteians always had a certain artistic flair as a species which had helped to sustain them through their dark days at the hands of the Kardons.

 Three vessels similar to Kile’s stood guard outside of the palace.

 Florence noticed that the Circus Master looked gravely concerned as they approached the floating fortress.
 He didn’t look scared, more deeply worried and almost guilty.

 “Oh nothing, nothing.
 I’ll look forward to seeing what the inside of that place looks like.
 I’m only sorry that I didn’t get to visit the Rysteians at an earlier point in their history.”

 Suddenly two of the three vessels guarding the fortress flew towards Kile’s vehicle.
 It wasn’t to welcome them however.

 Instead the vehicles started shooting at something behind Kile’s ship.

 It was the Octopus like creature hovering above their ship.
 It was gigantic, with each of its tenticles measuring over 80 feet long.
 Its skin was bright green, whilst its mouth was nothing but fire.
 With a few blasts of their lasers however, the guards were able to send the monster scurrying away.

 The Circus Folk were shocked to see the monster retreat, particularly Denika who could recognise the magics in the Rysteians weapons were so weak.
 They were the strongest magics the Rysteans had, but that wasn’t saying much.